CBEP-SoCB/CBEPgraphics/README.md

 After that, the CBEPgraphics package should run correctly.
 Loading all the fonts on your system into the R font database can be time consuming.
 CBEPgraphics only installs the Montserrat fonts in the R font database.
-If you plan to use other fonts in R, you may want to run the following, whcih installs all available fonts in the R font database.
+If you plan to use other fonts in R, you may want to run the following, which installs all available fonts in the R font database.

 ```